Small Casino? Satellite Locations? Limited Resources?

 In this article, we spoke with one of Raving’s exclusive trainers and their Vice President – Player Development and Guest Experience, Janet Hawk, about tips to marketing smaller gaming properties with limited resources.

-Janet will be the first to tell you that she credits so much of her successful gaming career to some “tough sons of bitches” that broke her in when she started in Las Vegas.
+Janet will be the first to tell you that she credits so much of her successful gaming career to some “tough sons of guns” that broke her in when she started in Las Vegas.
 The opportunities and lessons she got and her willingness to try everything.
 And what refined her skills she owes to her customers – from the demands of a group of WWII airmen to Katrina survivors – never being so rigid to not think outside the box.

 Janet is part of a multi-experienced training and service team at Raving which includes former operators – experts in marketing, analytics, research, service, player development and more.